Teomazivila/ansible-terraform/README.md

 - Changes are pushed to the main/master branch
 - A new tag with prefix 'v' is created (e.g., v1.0.0)
 - Manually triggered via GitHub Actions interface

+### Build Performance Optimization

+The CI/CD workflow is optimized to minimize build times through several caching strategies:

+1. **Multi-level Caching**:
+   - GitHub Actions cache for persistent layer storage between workflow runs
+   - Registry-based caching to leverage previously pushed images
+   - Local BuildKit cache for efficient layer reuse

+2. **Cache Sources**:
+   - Latest image from DockerHub used as cache source
+   - Major version images used as fallback cache
+   - Local cached layers from previous builds

+3. **BuildKit Optimizations**:
+   - Uses Docker BuildKit with inline caching enabled
+   - Container-based BuildKit driver for better performance
+   - Parallel building of multiple platforms

+These optimizations ensure that when you add new tools or update existing ones, the build process reuses as many layers as possible from previous builds, significantly reducing build times and bandwidth usage.

 ### Automatic Versioning